 Gifted education is provided for those students who show high performance capability in intellectual areas and need differentiated instruction or services not ordinarily provided by the regular education program.
 Identification processes differ for students by level.
 The process for identifying students with gifted abilities is available to students beginning in kindergarten.
 In grades K-2, a parent or teacher can request a review for gifted identification and services.
 The school team then conducts a review of the child's strengths and abilities to determine eligibility for formal evaluation utilizing the Sages Reasoning Assessment.
-Students in grades 2 and 4 take the Naglieri Non-Verbal Ability Test (in October) and the Cognitive Abilities Test (in January) for eligibility for gifted education in grades 3-5.
-Students in grade 7 also take the Cognitive Abilities Test to assist in planning.
-Additionally, teachers and parents can request a review for gifted education if students are not identified through standardized test results.
+Students in grade 3 take the Naglieri Non-Verbal Ability Test and the Cognitive Abilities Test for eligibility for gifted education in grades 3-5.
+Teachers and parents can request a review for gifted education if students are not identified through standardized test results.